-Gunnedah Country Hospitality - Good Value Accommodation - book online direct here for the best rate - 10% lower than any other site
+Gunnedah Country Hospitality - Good Value Accommodation - book direct here and save - 15% lower than any other online booking site

 Located on the ground floor, this is an ensuite room with a premium quality Sealy Posturepedic pillowtop Queen bed, free Wi-Fi internet, Foxtel sports & movies, 81cm LCD TV, quiet Mitsubishi split system air-conditioning, ceiling fan, hair dryer, tea & coffee, bar fridge, microwave and toaster.

 This is an ensuite room with premium quality Sealy Posturepedic pillowtop beds - 1 x Double bed and 1 x Single bed, free Wi-Fi internet, Foxtel sports & movies, 81cm LCD TV, quiet Mitsubishi split system air-conditioning, ceiling fan, hair dryer, tea & coffee, bar fridge, microwave and toaster.
 Due to availability - this room may be located upstairs on the first level.